harmony-one/h/progress/alaina-furstenberg.md

+2024-03-10 Mon: ETH SF, with a goal to connect with 30 people on harmony.one/hire.

+---

 2024-03-09 Sun (2.0 hrs): Continuation in Sora.
 Following up with the team on /p completion.

 2024-03-08 Sat (2.0 hrs): [Thread](https://x.com/harmonyprotocol/status/1898475088191901816) on the teams progress.
 Completion of Sonic compatibility in /w.
 Creations using Sora relating to blue hearts, butterflies, harmonious symphonies, and DeFi.